pranay911/pranay911/README.md

 <h1 align="center">Hi 👋, I'm Pranay Gaikwad</h1>
 <h3 align="center">Thanks for visiting my GitHub repository!
-This repository serves as a showcase for my work as a Java Full Stack Developer and contains a variety of projects, code samples, and other materials pertaining to various facets of full stack development using Java technologies.
+This repository serves as a showcase for my work as a Java Full Stack Developer and contains a variety of projects, code samples, and other materials pertaining to various facets of full-stack development using Java technologies.
 Whether you're a fellow developer, a hiring manager, or just interested in my work, I hope you learn something from this.</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pranay911&label=Profile%20views&color=0e75b6&style=flat" alt="pranay911" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=pranay911&theme=" alt="pranay911" /></a> </p>